msprev/panzer/doc/README.md

     If an item appears as the value of a `run` field in the list, then it is added to the list of processes to be run (the 'run list').
     If an item appears as the value of a `kill` field, then any previous use is removed from the run list.
     Killing items does not prevent them being added later.
-    A run list can be emptied by by adding the item `- killall: true`.
+    A run list can be emptied entirely by adding the special item `- killall: true`.

 Arguments can be passed to executables by listing them as the value of the `args` field of that item.
     The value of the `args` field is passed as the command line argument to the external process.